golang/proposal/design/45713-workspace.md

 requirements on released modules which is out of scope for this proposal.

-Our goal is that when there are several tightly coupled modules in the same repository, users would choose to check `go.work` files defining the workspace into the repository instead of `replaces` in the `go.mod` files.
-A monorepo with multiple modules might choose to have a `go.work` file in the root, and users can change the workspace with the `-workfile` flag to confirm the build configurations when the modules are depended on from outside.
-Because the `go` command will operate in workspace mode when run within the repository, CI/CD systems should be configured to test with `-workfile=off`.
-If not, the CI/CD systems will not test that version requirements among the repository's modules are properly incremented to use changes in the modules.
+Our goal is that when there are several tightly coupled modules in the same repository, users would choose to create `go.work` files defining the workspace using the modules in those repositories instead of adding `replaces` in the `go.mod` files.
+These `go.work` files should not be checked into the repositories so that they don't override the workspaces users explicitly define.

-As a counterpoint to the above, most go.work files should exist outside of any
-repository: `go.work` files should only be used in repositories if they contain multiple tightly-coupled modules.
-If a repository contains a single module, or unrelated modules, there's not much utility to adding a `go.work` file because each user may have a different directory structure on their computer outside of that repository.
+Checking in `go.work` files could also lead to CI/CD systems not testing the actual set of version requirements on a module and that version requirements among the repository's modules are properly incremented to use changes in the modules.
+And of course, if a repository contains only a single module, or unrelated modules, there's not much utility to adding a `go.work` file because each user may have a different directory structure on their computer outside of that repository.